 Recycled Jeans Scoop Pinafore Dress

 Fancy making the scoop pinafore from old jeans?
 You can make the scoop pinafore from four pairs of jeans.
 Look for jeans where the outside seam is straight, so that when you fold it out the leg fabric lies flat.

-Fold your denim trousers leg out.
-Pin the front pattern piece following the grain of the denim parallel to the inside trouser seam adding a seam allowance (this piece is usually cut it on a fold but we are piecing two trouser legs together).
+Fold your denim trouser leg out.
+Pin the front pattern piece following the grain of the denim parallel to the inside trouser seam, adding a seam allowance (this piece is usually cut it on a fold but we are piecing two trouser legs together).

 Use the back of the trouser leg as this has less wear and tear on the fabric, particularly around the knees.

 Fold the pattern piece down for the straps, out of the way.
 I have added as much length as I can due to my height.

 Cut out with added seam allowance down the fold mark.
 Repeat with the second trouser leg.